rachdawn/PhotoLabs/README.md

 # Photolabs
-A single-page application (SPA) that allows users to view photos in different contexts.
+A single-page application (SPA) that allows users to view and "like" photos in different contexts.

 Tech Stack: PSQL, Express, React, Node.js, Axios